 Leads To You is a lead generation company which links up consumers with local service providers, for example to install government-subsidised solar panels.

 RouteMap are a social enterprise seeking to help students work out what university course is right for them, working directly with top universities to deliver unique educational content.

 I helped the company build its first prototype in Ruby on Rails, gaining significant seed funding from Wayra Unltd, and taking part in a competition, iDEA, run by the Duke of York culminating in a reception at St James's Palace.

-During my studies and since, I've freelanced for the London School of Economics and Political Science's Government department, building software to aid in data collection and analysis for political science research.
+During my studies at the London School of Economics and Political Science, I freelanced for the Government department, building software to aid in data collection and analysis for political science research.